My daughter introduced me to the Bullet Journal – her method for really staying organized. It works…knock me over with a feather!

 I can see myself that this system has dramatically improved my daughter’s ability to manage her life and get done what she needs to get done.
 I no longer wonder if she will follow up on what she wants to do.
 It’s incredibly empowering for us both – hence my excitement about it.

 As a system, this is a good system for an individual to use (vs. a family or couple).
 You have to keep the journal with you all the time, and it’s on paper, so would be almost impossible to share.
 But it’s easy to see how it could take the strain off of relationships by allowing a partner with ADHD to become more self-organized and, therefore, independently reliable.
 I could also envision someone taking it to a chore meeting to use as a tool for tracking and coordination with a partner.
 Could it spell the end to reminders?

 Okay – enough gushing.
 Bullet Journal has a website that helps you learn how to do it.
 (Yes, they will sell you a journal, but don’t care if they do…in fact, say you should choose whatever notebook you like best, though they recommend something that lies flat and has a strong cover, since you’ll carry it everywhere.)
 There is also an article about it in Experience Life Magazine.

 And, no, I don’t know the folks at Bullet Journal, and I did not get any compensation for writing this.

-Addendum: For those of you who don't like this idea, my husband uses ToDoodle to organize tasks on the fly.
+For those of you who don't like the bullet journal idea, my husband uses ToDoodle to organize tasks on the fly.